kadena-community/docs/docs/learn-pact/intermediate/built-in-functions.md

 ## Select

-The `select` built-in funciton can be found [here](https://pact-language.readthedocs.io/en/stable/pact-functions.html?highlight=select#select).
+The `select` built-in function can be found [here](https://pact-language.readthedocs.io/en/stable/pact-functions.html?highlight=select#select).

 The `select` function is able to pull information from a table under specific conditions.